appbaseio/Docs/content/docs/reactivesearch/react-searchbox/apireference.md

 nestedSidebar: 'react-searchbox-reactivesearch'
 ---

-[react-searchbox](https://github.com/appbaseio/react-searchbox) - React SearchBox is a standalone, lightweight(~30KB: Minified + Gzipped) search library that allows you to add custom UI components and allow seamless search systems.
+[react-searchbox](https://github.com/appbaseio/react-searchbox) - React SearchBox is a standalone, lightweight(~30KB: Minified + Gzipped) search library that provides scaffolding to create search experiences powered by Elasticsearch.

 ## How does it work?

-[react-searchbox](https://github.com/appbaseio/react-searchbox) uses the [SearchBase](docs/reactivesearch/searchbase/overview/QuickStart/) library under the hood and make the [SearchBase](docs/reactivesearch/searchbase/overview/QuickStart/) APIs configurable by declarative props to ease out the [SearchBase](docs/reactivesearch/searchbase/overview/QuickStart/) integration for react developers.
-The [react-searchbox](https://github.com/appbaseio/react-searchbox) library provides a built-in component to render a search bar to perform search with Elasticsearch.
-Additionally, it provides the [SearchComponent](docs/reactivesearch/react-searchbox/searchcomponent/) to build UI components with different kind of Elasticsearch queries (`term`, `geo`, `range` etc).
+[react-searchbox](https://github.com/appbaseio/react-searchbox) provides declarative props to query Elasticsearch and bind the search state with the UI components.
+The [react-searchbox](https://github.com/appbaseio/react-searchbox) library provides a built-in component called SearchBox to render a search bar to perform search powered by Elasticsearch.
+It also provides a general purpose [SearchComponent](/docs/reactivesearch/react-searchbox/searchcomponent/) to bind to UI components for creating Facets and Results.

 Example use-cases are: